 My motorcycles & cars

-These are the motorcycles and cars I’ve owned, bought and sold from the time I was fourteen up to today.
-They brought me plenty of fun-and a few headaches-but that’s all part of the story.
-Each one carries its own memories.
-The list is in no particular order.
+These are the motorcycles and cars I’ve owned over the years, many of them I bought, restored, and later sold from the time I was fourteen up to today.
+They brought me plenty of fun and a few headaches, but that’s all part of the story,

 Fiat 500 R 1972 in good condition, bright blue colour, front three-quarter shot.